hanabi/hanabi.github.io/README.md

   * Cathy sees that Bob does not have the green 2, so she must have the green 2, so she blind-plays her *Finesse Position* card, and it is yellow 1 instead of green 2.
   * Since two cards were blind-played (that did not match), everyone now knows that the *No-Information* clue was a *Double Bluff* instead of a *Double Finesse*.
 From Cathy's perspective, her 3 can (still) be any 3 at all.

-### The Bad Touch Double Finesse & The Bad Touch Double Bluff & The Bad Touch Double-Half Bluff (For 3's)
+### The Bad Touch Double Finesse & The Bad Touch Double Bluff (For 3's)

 * Normally, a *3 Bluff* takes priority over a *Double Finesse*.
 This means that if someone clues a blue 3 using the number 3, and then a blue 1 blind-plays on the very next turn, no-one is promised the blue 2.
 * However, if BOTH blue 3's were touched with the number 3 clue, then that would violate *Good Touch Principle*, and this would be considered a "bad touch".
 * If someone is violating *Good Touch Principle*, they must have a very good reason, so the clue must be a *Double Finesse* instead of a *3 Bluff*.
 In the above example, the next player should blind-play the blue 2 from their *Finesse Position*.
 * After that, the player who recieved the clue can safely discard the focused 3.
-* In the same way, it is also possible to *Bad Touch Double Bluff* or *Bad Touch Double Half Bluff* in order to get unrelated cards played from *Finesse Position*.
+* In the same way, it is also possible to *Bad Touch Double Bluff* (or *Bad Touch Double Half Bluff*) in order to get unrelated cards played from *Finesse Position*.

 ### The Sacrifice Discard